 Steve Bone, Communications Officer with Transport Canada, did not offer any details when asked if the airstrip in question received Transport Canada's approval prior to its use nor answered questions regarding what considerations and stipulations are expected by the government for airstrips near residential areas.

-Neighbours in the area were hesitant to speak on the record against Capone's airstrip but one neighbour, speaking under the condition of anonymity, wasn't surprised everyone's worse fears occurred during the suspected inaugural use of the airstrip.
+Neighbours in the area were hesitant to speak on the record against Capon's airstrip but one neighbour, speaking under the condition of anonymity, wasn't surprised everyone's worse fears occurred during the suspected inaugural use of the airstrip.

 "I thought it was a possibility," she said.
 "I didn't see it happen but I heard it.
 It was a big crash.
 I was surprised.
 What if he hit someone's home?"

-Capone, who had no comment for the press, did describe the incident as a "hard landing."
+Capon, who had no comment for the press, did describe the incident as a "hard landing."

-Unscathed by the event, Capone was in his Church Street home as onlookers from the community drove to the Victoria Street side of the air strip to look over the damage that morning.
+Unscathed by the event, Capon was in his Church Street home as onlookers from the community drove to the Victoria Street side of the air strip to look over the damage that morning.
 Clearly of its mark, the landing equipment on the plane was broke but otherwise the plane was in fair condition.